stnolting/neorv32/rtl/README.md

 ### > [`verilog`](verilog)

-Convert a pre-configured NEORV32 wrapper into an **all-Verilog** design and test it with Icarus Verilog and Verilator.
+Convert a pre-configured NEORV32 wrapper into an **all-Verilog** design, replace memory components by Verilog primitives and test the setup using Icarus Verilog and Verilator.